-Additionally, PAI indicators are considered as part of the requirement of the Sub-Fund to invest 50% into Sustainable Investments.
+Additionally, PAI indicators are considered as part of the requirement of the Sub-Fund to invest more than 80% into Sustainable Investments.
 PAI indicators are used as part of the DNSH assessment.
 Investments in securities of issuers who do not pass the DNSH assessment are not counted as sustainable investments.